 - Homemade Tartar Sauce is another option for this beautiful salmon creation.

-- Add fresh lemon juice.
+- Add fresh lemon juice with wedges or slices.

 - If you have kids, ketchup is probably a viable option as a dip for these Salmon Croquettes.